Platonic Solids - Why Five?

 1/s + 1/m > 1/2

-So, all that remains is to try different values of:
+So, all we have to do now is try different values of:

 - "s" (number of sides each face has, cannot be less than 3), and